algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

-# Functional Specification
+# Functional Specification Document

-### 1. Project members

-**| Member of the project |**

-| Guillaume DESPAUX | Project Manager

-| Michel RIFF | Project Manager

-| Lucas AUBARD | Technical Lead

-| Enzo GUILLOUCHE | Junior Software Engineer

-| Elone DELILLE | Junior Software Engineer

-| Ian LAURENT | Quality Assurance
+## Project Name: [Retro-gamaing]

-### 2. Overview
+## Project Overview

-Our team get a task from Algosup, the objective is to create the game called "Pac-man" with assembly language [^1].
+Our team get a task from Algosup, the objective is to create the game called "Pac man" with assembly language [^1].

 ---
- So what is Pac-man ?
+ So what is Pac man ?
 ![PAC-MAN](https://ocremix.org/files/images/games/arc/2/pac-man-arc-title-80834.jpg)

-Pac-Man is a maze-based and a singleplayer video game set in a brightly colored.
-The player takes control of a round, yellow character, known as Pac-Man.
+>Pac-Man is a maze-based and a singleplayer video game set in a brightly colored.
+The player takes control of a round, yellow character, known as Pac Man.
 The objective of the game is to clear all the dots from the maze while avoiding four colorful ghosts who are out to catch Pac-Man.
 The player earns points by consuming dots and, occasionally, larger dots, which temporarily turn the ghosts blue and vulnerable.

+### Project Purpose

+[Explain why the project is being undertaken and its overall objectives.]

-### 3. Project scope
+### Project Goals

+[List the specific goals and outcomes the project aims to achieve.]

-The students of Algosup are divided in eight team with a special role, each team have the same exercise to create the game Pac-man in 16 bits assembly language with a provided
+The students of Algosup are divided in eight team with a special role, each team have the same exercise to create the game Pac man in 16 bits assembly language with a provided environment called "NS-DOS" and its emulator "DOS BOX".

-The primary objectives of this project is to make the

-### 4. Goals and non goals
+### Project Scope

+[Define the boundaries and limitations of the project.
+What is included and what is excluded from the project scope?]

 **Goals :**